childsb/glusterfs-hadoop-docs/Configuration.markdown

      ssh-copy-id -i ~/.ssh/id_rsa.pub root@svr4

 Lastly, verify you can ssh from the Master Server to all the other servers without being prompted for a password.

+**Sync Clocks**
+It's important for every servers time and date to be the same.
+To install NTP on each node run:

+     yum install ntp

+To update the clock on each machine one-time run:

+    ntpd -qg

+Consult the ntpd documentation to configure periodic time resync.

 ** Configuring Hadoop **